wp-plugins/ose-firewall/readme.txt

 8. Country Blocking Management Panel

 == Changelog ==

+= 4.5.0=
+* Fixed: Bugs #15: IP management some flags are missing for some websites
+* Fixed: Bugs #53: Fix variable cannot be added to suite / joomla in some websites
+* Fixed: Bugs #55: In a specific website website, the variable Whitelist not working
+* Fixed: Bugs #56: In a specific website, the OSE Security Suite cannot upgrade to Centrora Security Suite
+* Fixed: Bugs#57: In a specific website, user cannot login premium service
+* Fixed: Bugs#63: In a specific website, Virus scanner cannot complete virus sccanning
+* Added: Feature Requests #16: Add an email notification when the backup is completed
+* Added: Feature Requests #24: Add One Click fix for file permissions functions
+* Added: Feature Requests #44: Add multiple email alert receivers facilities
+* Added: Feature Requests #49: Add landing page to show all features for the premium service
+* Added: Feature Requests #72: Add database versioning to ensure smooth database updates
+* Added: PDO class activation codes in the php.ini activation section for suite version
+* Imppovement: UI #50: Change the one column login UI to two columns UI
+* Imppovement: UI #51: Add a button to the activate my premium page to smooth premium service activation

 = 4.4.0 =
 * Added: Backup function for database and files for the whole WordPress and Joomla website